TomerAberbach/dpa/readme.md

 `checkThing1` and `checkThing2` both reject?
 What does the user see?
 The answer is it depends on which one rejects first!

 That's right.
-You're error page is nondeterministic.
+Your error page is nondeterministic.
 The user can visit the same URL with the same authorization state and receive a different page purely based on how quickly each authorization check completes.